 You can only make a first impression once

 Below, you’ll find a link to our list of the top 25 essential “do’s and don’ts” about the use of body language during job interviews.
 But let’s start at the beginning: come to the interview prepared.
 That alone gives you the foundational confidence you’ll need to have your attention where it needs to be as the interview progresses.
-So, do your homework: pour over the company’s website, read up on the recent company news, understand the job requirements and qualifications, speak with people who work at the company to get a sense of the corporate culture, etc. Be ready.
+So, do your homework: pour over the company’s website, read up on the recent company news, understand the job requirements and qualifications, speak with people who work at the company to get a sense of the corporate culture, and for example for a home depot application it is essential for you to have good energy and charisma..
+Be ready.

 Like it or not, it could take anywhere from 3 to 30 seconds for the interviewer to size you up.
 Some experts say it’s on the lower side of that range.
 “When you walk into a job interview, the first impression is made in three to seven seconds,” says Mary Dawne Arden, an executive coach and president of Arden Associates in New York.
 “One study found that a first impression is based on 7% spoken words, 38% tone of voice and 55% body language.”